 Zapolski TCB, Faidley MT, Beutlich M. The Experience of Racism on Behavioral Health Outcomes: The Moderating Impact of Mindfulness.
 Mindfulness (N Y).
 2019;10(1):168-178. doi:10.1007/s12671-018-0963-7

-This is the start of a long-overdue conversation about racism and anti-racism within Nourished Health, within my life, and within mental health.
+This is the start of a long-overdue conversation about racism and anti-racism within Nourished Health, within my life, and within the mental health field.
 If you have questions or concerns about anything I shared please reach out.
 You can post a message in the comments below or you can reach out privately to me through the contact form.
-If you are a mental health provider, I hope you will take advantage of the resources and readings above and as you encounter more, please reach out and I will add them.
+If you are a mental health provider, I hope you will take advantage of the resources and readings above and as you encounter more, please share them with me so that I can add them.
 If you are a business owner or a practitioner of any kind and have created an Anti-Racism Action Plan or Statement for you or your company, please share it or a link to it below.
 I would love to read it.
 In solidarity and love…